Owner's Manual

 We don't really get "winter" in Tempe, but the summer heat can be rough on fuel and rubber.
 If your bike sits in a hot garage through July and August, the fuel will go bad even faster.
 Drain it.
 Your tires and plastics will appreciate being out of direct sunlight too.

 Coming back after a long break?
-Give us a call and we'll walk you through a quick checklist.
-(623) 320-8984
+Email us at pluggedbycc@gmail.com and we'll send you a quick checklist to get back on the trail.

 🛡️